 Music is a big deal, both in our church and personal life.
 Our music team leads the congregation in song and music as we together praise God.

 Our liturgy team leads the church to participate in worship by rehearsing the gospel.
-Every week members of the church assist our pastor by leading a portion of the liturgy.
-Beginning in 2019, we’ll have an additional scripture reading in our serve and thus need scripture readers.
+Every week members of the church assist our pastor by leading a portion of the liturgy and with the Lord’s Supper.
+On occasion we have liturgists read scripture or lead the prayers of the people.
 This team thoughtfully and transparently communicates God’s word in our worship services.

 We have two facilities, one being our worship space and the other being our community space that we affectionately call “the 3rd Place.”
 Our facility team leads our congregation to steward these facilities for the common good of West Chester.